Buying real estate in Colombia?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Colombia versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-Once you obtain permanent residency, you can apply for Colombian citizenship after an additional five years as a permanent resident.
-This means the total timeline from initial investment visa to citizenship eligibility is approximately 10 years for most nationalities.
+Permanent residents can apply for Colombian citizenship through naturalization after holding permanent residency for five years.
+This means the total timeline from initial real estate investment to citizenship eligibility is approximately 10 years.
+Some nationalities may qualify for accelerated naturalization in certain circumstances, potentially reducing this timeline.

 It's something we develop in our Colombia property pack.